 US Market Intra-Year Declines vs. Calendar Year Returns, January 2001 – December 2020

 Chart courtesy Dimensional Fund Advisors.
 January 2001–December 2020, in US dollars.
 Data is calculated off rounded daily returns.
 US Market is represented by the Russell 3000 Index.
 Largest Intra-Year Decline refers to the largest market decrease from peak to trough during the year.
+Investing risks include loss of principal and fluctuating value.
+There is no guarantee an investment strategy will be successful.
+Past performance is not a guarantee of future results.

 While we don’t know how 2021 will end, investors have enjoyed another year of strong returns, despite recent volatility.
 US stocks, represented by the Russell 3000 Index, have returned over 24% year to date, well above historical averages.
 International stocks, represented by the MSCI All Country World Index Ex-US haven’t fared quite as well, but have still enjoyed returns north of 7% year to date.